Louis Jadot - Puligny-Montrachet Referts 1er Cru 2015

 Robert Parker - Wine Advocate

-The Puligny-Montrachet 2015 1er Cru Les Referts appears more closed than the Puligny La Garenne on the nose and needed a little aeration before offering pleasant if not fascinating notes of fresh grass and granite.
-The palate is unctuous on entry with spicy citrus, although I perceive more minerality and tension on La Garenne at present.
-Let's see how this plays out in bottle.
+The Puligny-Montrachet 2015 1er Cru Les Referts appears more closed than the Puligny La Garenne on the nose and needed a little aeration before offering pleasant, even fascinating notes of fresh grass and granite.
+The palate is creamy on entry with spicy citrus notes, although I currently perceive more minerality and tension in La Garenne.
+Let's see how this develops once bottled.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France